What Is CAM

 How is CAM Calculated?

 The property manager forecasts the annual operating expenses at the beginning of the year.
 The tenant’s share of operating expenses is calculated by dividing the tenant’s square footage by the gross leasable square footage in the building.
 At the end of the year, the property manager will reconcile the actual annual operating expenses.
-If you overpaid, you will get a credit.
-If you underpaid, you will receive a bill to make up the difference.
+If you overpaid, you would get a credit.
+If you underpaid, you would receive a bill to make up the difference.

 Before signing a commercial lease, ask for the history of the building’s CAM charges for the past few years.
 This will give you an idea of annual increases.
 Compare these costs to surrounding buildings to make sure they are reasonable.
 Like all parts of the lease, CAM is negotiable.
 Be careful if there is a provision in the lease that makes the landlord’s CAM determination final without allowing the tenant to review the calculations.
 Talk to your agent about options, and always be prepared to walk away should the lease be more than you budget for.
-Be wary of rental scams that have been on the rise
+Be wary of rental scams that have been on the rise since the pandemic.